-Humans are unusual in being capable of a prolonged post-reproductive life span, a life period associated with susceptibility to late-onset Alzheimer’s disease.
-Human brains are rich in molecules called sialic acids, which are recognized by certain receptors (called “Siglecs”) on brain immune cells called microglia.
-Such recognition by a Siglec called “CD33” already is known to regulate immune reactions that are important in late-onset AD risk and progression; humans have newly evolved a protective form of this receptor.
-The same receptor also is exploited by important human pathogens that affect younger humans, and may have resulted in wide variations in human CD33 function.
-This, in turn, could have affected changes in neuroinflammation in late-onset forms of Alzheimer’s.
-We propose a detailed structural and functional exploration of the many human variations in CD33, which may reveal other protective forms that may identify novel therapeutic approaches.
+We humans are very unusual in being capable of a prolonged post-reproductive life span, a life period associated with susceptibility to late-onset Alzheimer’s disease.
+Human brains are rich in molecules called sialic acids, which are recognized by certain receptors (called “Siglecs”) on brain immune cells (microglia).
+Such recognition by a Siglec called CD33 already is known to regulate immune reactions that are important in disease risk and progression, and we have shown that humans have newly evolved a protective form of this receptor.
+The same receptor also is exploited by important human pathogens that affect younger humans and may have resulted in wide variations in human CD33 function.
+This, in turn, could have affected changes in neuroinflammation in late-onset AD.
+We are working on a detailed structural and functional exploration of the many human variations in CD33, which may reveal other protective forms––perhaps suggesting novel therapeutic approaches.